 Tip: If you are new to Mac, check out the following resources.
 Learn how to perform some common tasks with Mac tips for Windows switchers.
 And if you're not sure what something is called on a Mac, here's a list of Windows and Mac terms to help you find what you're looking for: What's it called on my Mac?
 Keyboard shortcuts Mac keyboard shortcuts can help you save time and quickly accomplish tasks that normally need a mouse, trackpad, or other input device.
 Many of the keyboard combinations you may already be familiar with use the Command (光) key on the Mac.
-Use macOS keyboard shortcuts Explore symbols used for shortcuts Common keyboard shortcuts Create your own keyboard shortcuts Windows kevs on a Mac kevboard [Capture screenshots

-Take a screenshot or make a screen recording of what is happening on your screen.
+Use macOS keyboard shortcuts Explore symbols used for shortcuts Common keyboard shortcuts Create your own keyboard shortcuts Windows kevs on a Mac kevboard [Capture screenshots Take a screenshot or make a screen recording of what is happening on your screen.
 Screenshots and screen recordings are automatically saved to the desktop, and can also be saved in folders, attached to emails, and shared with coworkers.
 Press Shift + Command (X) + 5 on your keyboard, then choose to capture the entire screen, app window, or specific area.

-Browse the internet Safari is the built-in web browser on Mac where you can research topics, read news articles, and access web applications.
-Bookmark your favourite websites, pin frequently visited sites for quick access, and save web pages to read later-even when you're not connected to the internet.
+Browse the internet

+Safari is the built-in web browser on Mac where you can research topics, read news articles, and access web applications.
+Bookmark your favorite websites, pin frequently visited sites for quick access, and save web pages to read later-even when you're not connected to the internet.
 And with Safari, you can also create a separate work profile, turn a website into an app, and group sites (tabs) into a single window.
+Quickly adjust settings Control Center gives you access to volume, brightness, Wi-Fi, Bluetooth, and more.
+To open Control Center. click on the a icon in the menu bar.
+Getting down to business with apps and features

 Tip: Instead of using voice, you can type requests to Siri.
 On your Mac, use Siri settings for accessibility to type your requests to Siri instead of speaking them.
 This feature can be useful if speech is difficult or you don't want others to hear your Siri requests.
 To change these settings, go to System Settings, click Accessibility in the sidebar, and then click on Siri.
 Getting down to business with apps and features Mac is loaded with powerful apps and tools for the work you do every day, like sending emails, creating documents, accessing web apps, managing projects, and collaborating with colleagues.
 The productivity features built into macOS can help take your workflows to the next level, so you can continue to meet your daily objectives and exceed your professional goals.
-Work with apps Introduction Apps can be accessed and arranged in a variety of ways to help you do your best work.
+Work with apps

+Introduction Apps can be accessed and arranged in a variety of ways to help you do your best work.
 Customize your Dock to show the apps you use frequently.
 If the app you need isn't in the Dock, find the app with Spotlight search or open Launchpad to view and open any app on your Mac.

-A Discover more apps The App Store helps you discover thousands of apps that can help you increase productivity, visualise data, collaborate with colleagues, and support your workflow needs.
-Ask your IT team about your organisation's software distribution settings.
+A Discover more apps The App Store helps you discover thousands of apps that can help you increase productivity, visualize data, collaborate with colleagues, and support your workflow needs.
+Ask your IT team about your organization's software distribution settings.

-Create and manage

 You can use built-in macOS apps or third party apps from the App Store or web to create reports, spreadsheets, charts, presentations, and more.

 Open documents on your Mac

 Create and edit documents

 Print your files